bitrix24/b24restdocs/api-reference/catalog/product/catalog-product-add.md

 Default is set to `N`.

-Used only in [on-premise](../../cloud-and-on-premise/index.md) for selling content
+Used only in [on-premise](../../cloud-and-on-premise/index.md) for content sales
  ||
 || **propertyN**
 [`any`](../../data-types.md)| Value of the product property, where `N` — property identifier.
 There can be multiple properties.

 When adding a product, the property value can be specified as a string, number, or as an object `{value: value}`.
-If the property is multiple, an array of values or objects of the form `{value: value}` should be specified.
+If the property is multiple, an array of values or objects of the form `{value: value}` is specified
  ||
 |#